-Peter and I were now in a similar situation.
+Peter Green and I were now in a similar situation.
 With the same kind of impulsivity that had enabled me to converse with an ex-President, the two of us were now reconnoitering away from Harvard Square to the Longwood section of Brookline.
-Ten traffic-filled minutes later, we pulled into the driveway of the Amos A. Lawrence Elementary School where a phalanx of satellite trucks was already there covering the event.
+Twelve traffic-filled minutes later, we pulled into the Amos A. Lawrence Elementary School driveway, where a phalanx of satellite trucks was already there covering the event.

-At that instant, Peter and I were about 20 yards away, but instead of heading for his awaiting Secret Service limousine, Governor Dukakis made a beeline to those voters who were grouped outside the school’s perimeter.
+At that instant, Peter and I were about 20 yards away from the couple.
+However, instead of heading for their awaiting Secret Service limousine, Governor and Mrs. Dukakis made a beeline to a sea of voters who were grouped outside the school’s perimeter.
 “Kell!”
-Peter barked to me, “They are literally heading our way!”
+Peter barked to me, “They are heading our way!”

 “Shaun Kelly from Wellesley,” I replied.
 “I have already voted for you today, Sir!”

-The governor and his wife smiled, thanked us, and then got into their limo and sped away with Secret Service agents riding the ramp of the car and sirens echoing from the three police cars accompanying it.
-Sam Donaldson, a prominent ABC reporter at the time, sallied up to us and grumbled, “Who the hell are you?”
+Mike and Kitty Dukakis then got into the limo and sped away with Secret Service agents riding the ramp of the car and sirens echoing from the three police cars accompanying it.
+As Peter Green said later, “The Duke picked us out of a few hundred people, chatted with us, and then just took off!”